hypertrons/hypertrons/docs/component/auto_label.md

 # Auto Label

-When a PR or issue containing a specific keyword is created or modified, the PR or issue will be tagged with a specific label.
+When a PR or issue with specific keywords in title is created or modified, the PR or issue will be labeled with a specific label.

 ## Configuration parameters